 After you've captured that memorable moment, head upstairs to 71Above, the highest restaurant west of the Mississippi.
 One of L.A.'s hottest dining destinations, 71Above features elevated modern American cuisine by Chef Vartan Abgaryan, and boasts panoramic views whether you're sipping a craft cocktail at the bar or dining at a table.

 633 W. 5th St., Los Angeles 90071

-Located in the former Commercial Exchange building at 8th and Olive, The Freehand debuted to widespread acclaim for its high end hotel/hostel mashup and Boho Chic design.
+Located in the former Commercial Exchange building at 8th and Olive, The Freehand has received widespread acclaim for its high-end hotel/hostel mashup and Boho Chic design.
 The hotel's stunning rooftop pool deck, the award-winning Broken Shaker is a perfect place to spend an afternoon together soaking in the sun and sipping craft cocktails.
-And because nothing says "romance" like sharing a meal, you book a reservation at the hotel’s signature restaurant, The Exchange.
-As you feed each other bites of the mezze-style plates, the Israeli-influenced cuisine inspires you to plan your next trip together.
+And because nothing says "romance" like sharing a meal, be sure to book a reservation at the hotel’s signature restaurant, The Exchange.
+As you feed each other bites of the mezze-style plates, the Israeli-influenced cuisine is sure to inspire you to plan your next trip together.

 416 W. 8th St., Los Angeles 90014

 For a cultural date, there's nothing like spending an evening at Walt Disney Concert Hall.
 Whether it's a classical performance by the acclaimed LA Phil or one of the numerous special events that take place throughout the year, a concert at WDCH is an unforgettable experience.
 Before the show, take a romantic stroll through the Blue Ribbon Garden, hidden above Grand Avenue beneath the hall’s gleaming exterior and filled with lush landscaping that blooms throughout the year.